 A scar is left on your body following damage to the surface of the skin once it has healed.

-Injuries including cuts and burns will leave scars, but you can also scar tissue inside your body.
-Diseases which present symptoms that damage your skin, such as chickenpox or conditions such as acne can also leave scars.
+Injuries like cuts and burns will leave scars.
+Diseases where the symptoms damage your skin, such as chickenpox or acne, can also leave scars.

-Whenever you damage your skin scars will form once the skin has repaired.
-Scarring may not be visible after very small injuries.
+Whenever you damage your skin, scars will form once the skin has repaired.
+Scarring may not be obvious after very small injuries.

-Once a scar has formed it is permanent, but depending on the depth of the wound they may fade.
+Once a scar has formed it is permanent, however they may fade if they aren’t too deep.
 Scars will fade for up to two years after forming, after this period it is unlikely to fade any more.

 Scars do not always form the same way and differ in appearance.
 Your skin will normally recover and leave flat, pale scars.
 In rare cases your scars will be raised, appear red and be itchy and painful.
 These raised scars called hypertrophic scars are more common among young adults and children.